 The berries can be employed in the preparation of jam, jelly, syrup, and concentrates.

-Cold elderberry soup is a popular summer season drink in the Gemany.
+Cold elderberry soup is a traditional summer season drink in the Germany.

 Dry elderberries found their use in cakes, pie, summer pudding, crumbles, muffins, etc.

 Elderflower/dried berry tea is a special drink across the Europe.